absorensen/numbers_go_brrrr/m5_optimization/s0_timing_and_printing.md

 measure the time it takes to process or render a single frame or we can measure how many frames per second we can sustain.
 One crucial bit in an interactive real-time system is the variance.
 If you are churning out 60 frames per second, but frame 0 takes 0.9999 seconds and the other frames each take 0.0000001 seconds, the user is getting a very choppy experience.
-Even if it results in a lower frames per second, like going from 60 to 50, distributing the processing time a bit would be a smoother experience.
+Even if it results in lower frames per second, like going from 60 to 50, distributing the processing time a bit would be a smoother experience.
 You could also measure the average frames per second in a moving window fashion while moving through a scene to see which areas of a scene might need tweaking performance wise.